Editor's note: This story was updated to reflect identity of victim on July 10, 2026.

 Beltrami County deputies, Leech Lake Tribal Police officers and Leech Lake ambulance responded to the scene.
 One of the tribal police officers and a bystander retrieved the woman from water and began lifesaving efforts, the sheriff's office reported.
 The victim was transported to an area hospital where lifesaving efforts continued, but she was ultimately pronounced dead.

 The body was transported to a funeral home for an autopsy.
-This case remains under investigation and no further information was available Tuesday afternoon.
+The woman was later identified as Danielle Montana Rushman, 26, of Cass Lake.

 This is the second fatal incident on a lake in Beltrami County within four days.
 The body of a man was recovered Friday, from Movil Lake after he reportedly entered the water from a boat and never resurfaced.